rackerlabs/technical-blog/content/blog/2020/2020-07-23-introducing-oracle-apex/index.md

 ### Introduction

-Apex enables you to adapt to changing requirements and empowers developers and your entire organization to be a part of the solution quickly.
+APEX enables you to adapt to changing requirements and empowers developers and your entire organization to be a part of the solution quickly.

 {{<image src="Picture1.png" title="" alt="">}}